 You will never need to move any heavy objects or struggle to push things around.
 These games test your mind, so use your mind to solve them.
 Doing otherwise will put you in danger by dealing with heavy things that might fall or break.
 Of course, this will prevent you from breaking anything and being charged too.

 Every escape room does include emergency exits because despite the atmosphere, they are made to be safe.
 There are fire extinguishers in each room, and emergency exits that will open automatically if anything does happen.
 Please do not try to mess with any windows in the room, even if you do need to get out for some reason.
 If this happens, let the game master know and he will open the door for you.
+It is a good idea to make a note of where the emergency exit and first aid kit signs are.
+It’s always a good idea to be prepared in case you or a group member requires medical attention.

 Escape rooms are made to be a lot of fun.
 They’re a great way to bond with your family and your friends or maybe even your coworkers, and if you pay attention to the rules and keep these basic safety tips in mind, they’re completely safe too.
 Listen to your game master and enter your escape room to have a good time without any bruises or injuries—and work to complete all of your puzzles before your hour is up!